RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execute-Atomic-Tests.md

 # execute all atomic tests in technique T1117 on a remote machine
 Invoke-AtomicTest T1117 -Session $sess
 ```

+Note that for remote execution the `PathToAtomicsFolder` always starts with $env:Temp, whereas for a local machine it typically starts with C:\AtomicRedTeam.

 #### Execute All Tests